-Home > Health Library > Immunization Safety
+Home > Health Library > Vaccine Safety

-Immunizations are safe even if your child:
+Vaccines are safe even if you or your child:

-Getting more than one shot (injection) of vaccine at the same time may seem like a lot to handle.
-But babies have billions of immune system cells in their bodies.
-Beginning at birth, the immune system actively responds to hundreds of thousands of invading organisms.
+Getting more than one shot may seem like a lot for a child's body to handle.
+But babies have billions of immune system cells that are hard at work all the time, fighting the many thousands of germs they're exposed to every day.

-The CDC and the FDA continue to study vaccines.
-Although the risk of problems from vaccines is already extremely low, these agencies watch for any reports of rare or unexpected reactions.
+The Centers for Disease Control and Prevention (CDC) and the Food and Drug Administration (FDA) continue to study vaccines.
+The risk of problems from vaccines is already extremely low.
+But these agencies watch for any reports of rare or unexpected reactions.